Cura : Care Beyond Boundaries Logo

 Informed Consent And Documentation

-Questions To Ask Your Surgeon
+Questions To Ask Before Cosmetic Surgery

 About Suitability And Options

-• am i a reasonable candidate for this procedure based on my health history and goals
+• am I a reasonable candidate for this procedure based on my health history and goals

 • what alternatives exist, including non-surgical options or delaying surgery